This week @ Walmer

 Communion is a symbolic reenactment of the last supper Jesus shared with his disciples.
 The bread (gluten-free) and juice symbolize his death, point to his resurrection, and remind us that through his death he defeated the power of sin and death over us.
 Everyone is free to choose for themselves whether to participate or not.

-DIG DEEPER into our most recent sermon
+DIG DEEPER into one of our recent sermons

-Sunday, February 22, 2026
+Sunday, March 29, 2026

 Questions for Reflection (Adults)